A virtual employee is an individual who works remotely for your business, using virtual means to communicate, perform tasks, and deliver projects.

 Don’t overthink the impact of virtual work during the hiring process; it’s enough to have a conversation with candidates during hiring to learn whether they’re enthusiastic about remote work.

-That said, your company management should prioritizetraining employees to succeed in remote environments, especially for first-time remote employees or people struggling with feelings of isolation or self-management.
+That said, prioritize training employees to succeed in remote environments, especially for first-time remote employees or people struggling with feelings of isolation or self-management.

 How to hire virtual employees from other countries

-Hiring virtual employees from other countries requires more than finding a candidate on LinkedIn.
-International hiring is legally complex because you must comply with labor and tax laws wherever your employee lives, regardless of your company’s location.
+Hiring virtual employees from other countries requires some additional legal and tax work.
+Even if they don't need to cross borders and work from home, hiring internationally is legally complex because the employer must comply with the labor and tax laws wherever the employee lives.

-Companies have two options to hire virtual employees in other countries:
+Companies have three options to hire virtual workers in other countries:

 - Open a subsidiary in worker’s country